+Bad Brushing habit: Your brushing and flossing technique may cause bleeding gums.
 Many people believe bleeding gums is a sign of good brushing.
 However, it is not normal for gums to bleed when you brush.
 Bleeding gums are often caused by a build up of plaque along the gum line.
 Plaque can push down into the pockets of the gum and harden into tartar.
 As you brush or floss your teeth, this irritates the sensitive gum tissue and can cause bleeding or soreness.
+Your gums may also bleed after brushing and flossing if your gums are unhealthy.

 Brushing too vigorously can cause gums to become irritated and bleed.
-Hires Dental Care recommends using a soft bristled toothbrush and your dental hygienist will demonstrate proper brushing techniques at your next preventive care visit.
+Hires Dental Care recommends using a soft bristled toothbrush.
+Our dental hygienist will demonstrate proper brushing techniques at your next preventive care visit.

 You should always seek professional treatment for bleeding gums from your dentist at Hires Dental Care.
 Depending on your condition, there are a number of treatment options for bleeding gums: